 - 3 cloves garlic

-- 1-2 chipotle chiles in adobo sauce*
+- 1-2 chipotle peppers in adobo sauce*

-- 2 tsp. adobo sauce (more as desired)
+- 2 tsp. adobo sauce

 - 28 oz. can crushed tomatoes